AndreiBarsan/numerics-from-scratch/csc2305/project/README.md

        about 6GiB of disk space.
   2. Build the code using CMake.
      1. Ensure you have a modern version of CMake, i.e., `>3.2`.
+        * You can use `scripts/install_cmake.sh no-sudo` to install a recent one for the local user.
      2. For a quick-and-dirty way of checking out the code, install the Ceres libraries on your system from your package manager.
 On Debian-like distributions of Linux, this should be: